EBI-Metagenomics/mobilome-annotation-pipeline/docs/outputs.md

 ## Combined report

-When functional annotation is enabled, `{sample}_combined_report.tsv` is produced.
-Each row is one protein.
-Only proteins with a virulence/toxin annotation from PATHOFACT2 or an AMR annotation are included.
-BGC context (`bgc_type`, `bgc_tools`) and mobilome context (`mge_type`) are added as additional columns when relevant, but BGC-only or MGE-only proteins are not included as rows.
+`{sample}_combined_report.tsv` is produced by the PathFact2 integrator step, which merges PathoFact2, AMR, mobilome, biosynthetic gene cluster (BGC), and InterProScan (IPS) annotations.

+**Seed proteins** — rows in the report — come from PathoFact2 and/or AMR GFF files.
+If both inputs are absent or empty, no report is generated.
+BGC annotations are only resolved for seed proteins; BGC-only or MGE-only proteins are not included as rows.
+MGE assignment requires ≥90% CDS overlap with a mobilome feature on the same contig.
+IPS input is optional; only SignalP entries are retained.
+Missing values are reported as `-`.

 | Column | Description |
 |---|---|